Best AR-15 Foregrip Bipods

 - Of course, if you have a specific set-up or different requirements (be it a red dot sight or co-witness set-up) measure the height of your rail from the shooting bench and look for a product that fits what you need or consider a bipod with adjustable leg length.

-Kinds of Foregrip Bipods
+Types of Foregrip Bipods

 There are two main types of foregrip bipods.
 Each type of foregrip bipod offers its own unique set of features and advantages.
 Depending on your individual preferences, how you will be using your foregrip bipod, the height you shoot from, and the type of situation in which you will be using your foregrip bipods, you may want a different kind to best fit your needs.
 Make sure to familiarize yourself with the various types of foregrip bipods before making a final decision.